EchoTrio/EchoTrio/README.md

 The following dependencies have been directly placed in the `Packages` folder:
 - Spelunx ORBBEC SDK to detect if a user has walked up to the booth: https://upm.etc.cmu.edu/-/web/detail/com.spelunx.cavern.orbbec.sdk (Link only accessible via CMU's WLAN.)

 The following dependencies are automatically downloaded as a dependency.
-(Must be connected to CMU's WLAN!)
+(Must be connected to CMU's WLAN!):
 - Spelunx ORBBEC Library for the binary dependencies needed for the ORBBEC Femto Bolt: https://upm.etc.cmu.edu/-/web/detail/com.spelunx.cavern.orbbec.libs (Link only accessible via CMU's WLAN.)

 ### IMPORTANT NOTES WHEN BUILDING YOUR .EXE!